The 'spray and pray' approach to B2B client acquisition is DEAD.

 This training sample for any one individual prospect is now compared to hundreds of other prospects who committed the same or similar behavior.
 We then build out a behavior pattern of prospects that are actively researching the product or service.

 Next, our system goes back and looks at all of the individual behavior for that particular prospect, and all of the other prospects.
 We use this to create a behavioral profile.
 As the behavior comes into our system, we're resolving the identity on those 40 billion pieces of digital behavior looking for the same behaviors in the training sample profile.

 And we're just asking the simple question, "Is this person in our client's marketplace?
 And if so, is this behavior exactly like previous conversions?"
 If yes, now we start collecting more of that person's behavior and we build out the behavior pattern.

-For a deeper dive on identity resolution and machine learning, watch this video.
+For a deeper dive on identity resolution and machine learning, please contact us directly.